renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/alpine.md

 |     End of Life     |           |

 ## License
-Trivy identifies licenses by examining the metadata of APK packages.
+Vul identifies licenses by examining the metadata of APK packages.

 [dependency-graph]: ../../configuration/reporting.md#show-origins-of-vulnerable-dependencies